 Float in the Forest fit-out blog Thurs 8th Nov 2018It's amazing how much can be achieved in under 2 weeks, when you've got the right team.
 Signage Before the fit-out began, we had our lovely signs created and installed, thanks to Pete at...read more

 "What if I get claustrophobic?"
 Concerns about getting claustrophobic are probably our most frequently asked question.
 Sometimes the question comes in different forms, for example: "How big is the pod?""Are you shut in it?""Are you locked...read more

 "Can't I just float in my bath at home?"
 When some people hear that floating involves Epsom salt, they wonder whether they can't just recreate the experience at home in their bath.
 So we would like to ask you the following questions: ...read more

 "How long does a float last?"
 The length of a float can vary between different float centres.
-But the most common in the UK is one hour, and that's how long a standard float will be at Float in the Forest.
-You may not be used to allocating...read more
+But the most common in the UK is one hour, and that's how long a standard float is at Float in the Forest.
+You may not be used to dedicating this...read more

 "Sick of being left holding the spare water bottle, puncture repair kit and warm post ride clothing??
 Come and relax instead at Float in the Forest...
 The antithesis of a black ATB bike ride!"
 These words came from a wise friend of mine, and they got me...read more

 Float in the Forest venue updateWe got the keys!
 Here is a sneak peek at what will become your floatation centre...
 Make sure you're signed up to our email list, to be kept updated on progress towards launch.
 We can't wait to host your float!...read more